spr-networks/turtles-march-2023/t1_start/readme.txt

 HINT: there's some data to decode

-# Part 1 Challenge
+# Part 1

-turtleap/go.py is a python AP written in scapy
+fakeap/go.py is a python AP written in scapy.

 It implements WPA2 using AES CCMP.

-See if you can crack the PSK in turtle1-handshake.pcap The format of the PSK turtle{???} ...
+See if you can crack the PSK in turtle1-handshake.pcap The format of the PSK is turtle{???} where ??? is a password.

-HINT: it seems like some data has been corrupted and tools dont work
+# Part 2

-### More coming...
+turtleap is running on the system.
+Can you break into the network and hack the AP?